-If you are anything like me, you are probably getting very fatigued with the post-election hysteria.
-Many times over the past 72 hours, I have been very tempted to just shut down my computer and go for a hike in Nature.
+If you are anything like me, you are probably very fatigued with the post-election hysteria.
+Many times since Donald Trump assumed the presidency, I have been very tempted to just shut down my computer and go for a hike in Nature.

 The problem is that we have forgotten how to talk to each other.
 I’ve personally felt this frustration.
 My friends know I love to debate, and when I do, I make an effort to see things from all sides.
 Over the past few years, especially since the onset of Facebook, I have found the things I value, such as hard, scientific evidence or rationally argued points, are increasingly ineffective in making my case.
 Emotion and passion rule the day, and discussions often quickly dissolve into name-calling and projection.
 The first part of getting through this, is acknowledging the vast distance between the opposing sides of liberals vs. conservatives